mradambeck/wh-coding-challenge/README.md

-# Whistle Coding Challenge
+# Coding Challenge

-Coding challenge for Whistle
+Coding challenge for a job application - to recreate a mock.